MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling

 \subsection{Effect of Structure-Appearance Decoupling}

-Table~\ref{table: ab decouple} presents the quantitative analysis for the effect of structure-appearance decoupling.
-In the first row, the structure generation branch is removed, and the base model is directly fine-tuned using our MoVid dataset.
+Tab.~\ref{table: ab decouple} presents the analysis for the effect of structure-appearance decoupling.
+In the first row, the structure generation branch is removed, and the base model is directly finetuned using MoVid.
 The second row utilizes outputs from an independently trained 2D skeleton sequence generation model as the structure guidance $g_s$.
-Details of this model are described in the supplementary material.
-The results prove the effectiveness of the structure generation branch with 3D structure generator.
-In addition, $G_s^m$ only takes about 10s to generate $g_s$.

-Corresponding visual comparisons are provided in Figure~\ref{fig:ab decouple}, which further highlight the importance of structural guidance, as its absence significantly reduces realism.
-Moreover, compared with 2D structure generation, the 3D generator more effectively preserves structure correctness, as demonstrated by the missing leg in the second-row results on the left side of Figure~\ref{fig:ab decouple}.
-Additionally, the 3D generator leverages the depth information in 3D space to maintain spatial coherence in scenarios involving limb occlusion.
-For example, in the second-row results on the right side of Figure~\ref{fig:ab decouple}, the right leg is incorrectly placed behind the left, leading to an implausible body structure.
+Details of this model are described in Sec.~\ref{sec: Details of the 2D Structure Generation} of the appendix.
+Visual comparisons are provided in Fig.~\ref{fig:ab decouple}.
+Compared with 2D structure generation, our $\mathcal{G}_s^m$ effectively preserves structure correctness, as demonstrated by the missing leg in the second-row on the left side of Fig.~\ref{fig:ab decouple}.
+Additionally, our $\mathcal{G}_s^m$ leverages the depth information in 3D space to maintain spatial coherence in scenarios involving limb occlusion.
+For example, in the second row on the right of Fig.~\ref{fig:ab decouple}, the right leg is incorrectly placed behind the left, leading to an implausible body structure.